Tutti Rouge Terms & Conditions

-- the Customer commits a material or persistent breach of any of these Conditions, and (if such a breach is remediable), fails to remedy that breach within 14 days of being notified in writing; or
+- the customer commits a material or persistent breach of any of these condition, and (if such a breach is remediable), fails to remedy that breach within 14 days of being notified in writing; or

-- any licence granted by these Conditions shall terminate, in particular those granted under Condition 12; and
+- any licence granted by these condition shall terminate, in particular those granted under condition 12; and

 - the accrued rights and remedies of the parties as at termination and the continuation of any provision expressly stated to survive or implicitly surviving termination, shall not be affected.